MCQs on Modern Physics

 Option d – only if the frequency of the incident radiations is above a certain threshold value

-We covered all the modern physics class 12 MCQ above in this post for free so that you can practice well for the exam.
+We covered all the MCQs on modern physics above in this post for free so that you can practice well for the exam.

 Check out the latest MCQ content by visiting our mcqtube website homepage.